Ben-JClark/asynchronous-website/README.md

 sudo /opt/lampp/lampp start
 ```

-Assuming you cloned the repository into your htdocs folder, you just need to go to the url
+Now the website is up, you can view it in your url
 http://localhost/asynchronous-website/code/index.html